GREETINGS FROM THE FRONTIER

 To all elected and appointed officials, judges, law enforcement officers, employees, agents of federal, state, and local governments, businesses, corporations, and all persons acting under statutory or de jure government authority:

-We, as Citizens, acknowledge that the Oath you have sworn binds you to uphold and protect these rights, which are inalienable and cannot be reduced to mere privileges.
-Privileges, by their nature, can be revoked or controlled by authorities, but our natural rights, secured by the Constitution and the rule of law, are absolute, enduring, and inviolable.
-These rights are guaranteed by the Fifth Amendment, Fourteenth Amendment, and other applicable laws which ensure that no person is deprived of their life, liberty, or property without due process of law.
+We, as Nationals, acknowledge that the Oath you have sworn binds you to uphold and protect these rights, which are inalienable and cannot be reduced to mere privileges.
+These rights are guaranteed by the Fifth Amendment, Fourteenth Amendment, and other applicable laws which ensure that no person is deprived of life, liberty, or property without due process of law.

 “Guardians of the High Frontier.”